 Note: It is common to see the two steps "Provide Feedback" and "Record Performance" combined to create a three stage performance appraisal process, as shown below.

-An example of how the appraisal process operates over a twelve-month timeframe from developing performance and development plat to appraisal interview and follow-up.
+An example of how the appraisal process operates over a twelve-month timeframe from developing a performance and development plan to appraisal interview and follow-up.

 Determining how you are going to measure or evaluate your employee’s performance, including what criteria or key performance indicators you are going to measure to evaluate the employees overall contribution and which type of rating scale you will use.

 Note: it is common to evaluate an employee’s performance and their behaviour separately.

 Measuring your employee’s performance should, where possible, be completed using tangible performance measures that are free from bias however this is not always possible.
 In a perfect world the employee should be able to collect their own performance data and present their performance to you.
 Ian Pratt advocates for you to provide feedback to your employee on his/her performance each month.